facebook/react-native/docs/Images.md

 <Image source={require('./img/check.png')} />
 ```

-Packager will bundle and serve the image corresponding to device's screen density, e.g. on iPhone 5s `check@2x.png` will be used, on Nexus 5 – `check@3x.png`.
+Packager will bundle and serve the image corresponding to the device's screen density, e.g. on iPhone 5s `check@2x.png` will be used, on Nexus 5 – `check@3x.png`.
 If there is no image matching the screen density, the closest best option will be selected.

 On Windows, you might need to restart the packager if you add new images to your project.